Oghma-Infinium/Ascensio/README.md

 > - Uncheck `Complex Grass`

 ## Removing the Modlist
 Simply delete the folder.
-Congratulations, you have uninstalled Fahluaan.
+Congratulations, you have uninstalled Ascensio.

 ## Contact